voicetel/voicetel-phone-desktop/README.md

 - **WebRTC Diagnostics** - Built-in troubleshooting tips for media negotiation issues
 - **Call History** - Track incoming, outgoing, missed, and declined calls with timestamps
 - **Redial Functionality** - Quick redial from call history with formatted phone numbers
+- **Call Recording** - Optional automatic recording of all calls with inline playback
+  - Enable/disable recording in Settings
+  - Recordings stored locally in app data directory
+  - Inline audio player in call history for easy playback
+  - Clear all recordings with one click
+  - Mixed audio tracks (local + remote) for complete call capture

 ## 🚀 Installation